-Day 9: Drive from Christchurch to Mount Cook National Park
+Day 9: Drive to Aoraki / Mount Cook National Park

 Arrive at your hotel in the afternoon and enjoy some lunch before exploring this beautiful alpine wonderland on your own.
 At night, make sure to look up.
 The area is an international dark sky reserve, so there's no shortage of great places to view the stars framed by the snow-capped Southern Alps for a once-in-a-lifetime experience.

 Day 10: Drive to Queenstown

 This morning you'll have free time to explore Aoraki / Mount Cook National Park however you'd like.
 There are many glaciers in the national park, but the most famous is the Tasman Glacier, New Zealand's longest.
 A short walk takes you to the Tasman terminal lake, where icebergs of all sizes and shapes break off the glacier and float to the lakeshore.

 In the afternoon, you'll be transferred to the town of Queenstown, driving through some spectacular scenery, and arriving in the evening.
 Originally born out of the Gold Rush during the 1860s, Queenstown is now the world capital for adrenaline and outdoor activities.
 Visitors come for white water rafting, bungee jumping, skydiving, mountain biking, and more.